 Once all the pieces are in place, adjust the edges of the block.
 Work around the perimeter to cut off all the excess fabric but leave ¼ “seam allowances all around.

 But don’t cut the paper yet – we will need it to sew the blocks together.

 Make three additional blocks for each pattern in exactly the same way.

-Next begin to assemble the blocks creating a design and sew all the blocks.
+Next, begin to assemble the blocks create a design, and sew all the blocks.

 To begin with, pin the two blocks right sides together.
 The edges of the paper will serve as a good helper, so the seams will be more even and neat.

 Sew very close to the paper.
 Repeat with the other two blocks.

 Put the two large pieces together.

 and … and what else?
 Ahhh, now we need to remember to remove the paper from the inside of our blocks.
 Just gently tear it off at the seams, that’s all.